 Meet The Faculty

-Mayo Clinic's Division of Nephrology and Hypertension in Arizona is an integrated practice that provides comprehensive diagnostic and therapeutic services for patients with renal disease and hypertension.
+Mayo Clinic's Division of Nephrology and Hypertension in Arizona is an integrated practice that provides comprehensive diagnostic and therapeutic services for patients with kidney disease and hypertension.

 The division includes nephrologists and hypertension specialists, advanced practice providers, nurses, medical assistants, dialysis technicians, renal dietitians, and social workers.
 Each year, this team provides care for thousands of patients with a variety of kidney diseases.

 I am delighted to welcome you to our Nephrology Fellowship Program at Mayo Clinic in Phoenix, Arizona.
-As the program director, I am honored to be part of your journey to becoming a great, compassionate Nephrologist.
+As the program director, it's both a privilege and a joy to be part of your journey toward becoming a great, skilled, and compassionate nephrologist.

-Our program offers unique training opportunities in a supportive, collegial learning environment.
-Our subspecialty clinics in glomerulonephritis, polycystic kidney disease, complex hypertension, onconephrology, and kidney stones, provide a distinctive setting to train in depth in these areas and learn from attending physicians with great passion and expertise in these areas.
+Our fellowship offers unique training opportunities in a supportive, collegial learning environment.
+Our subspecialty clinics in glomerulonephritis, polycystic kidney disease, complex hypertension, onconephrology, and kidney stones, offer rich opportunities to train alongside experts who are deeply passionate about their work and committed to mentoring the next generation.
 In-center hemodialysis and home modalities rounds are designed to maximize your exposure to this vital part of any nephrologist practice.
 Your rotations at Mayo Clinic Hospital, a tertiary referral medical center, will allow you to build expertise in managing broad kidney, electrolyte, and hypertension disorders while training in one of the largest transplant centers in the country.
 This is complemented by carefully designed rotations at VA Medical Center and Valleywise Health Medical Center, a county hospital and level 1 trauma center.
-Lastly, our training curriculum emphasizes providing you with a deep and nuanced understanding of renal physiology and pathology.
+Beyond clinical excellence, our curriculum is designed to build a strong foundation in renal physiology and pathology.
+We also offer robust training in point-of-care ultrasound, research, and medical education—all supported by a dedicated mentorship team invested in your growth.

 We look forward to your application.
 Don't hesitate to reach out to us with any questions related to our program.